ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 	* for logged in users (unless project is public) - a link to the project's private repository
 	* for logged in users (unless project is public) - a link to the `Detection Extracts` subfolder in the project's repository
 	* a `stations` KML file containing the GPS locations of all stations
-	* a `deployments` CSV containing a summary of each deployment
+	* a `deployments` CSV containing a summary of all deployments (not the same format as the metadata)
 	* if a project is public - a KML and CSV file containing information regarding the project's tagged animal records
 6. A summary of all the tag-projects whose tags have been detected on the selected array and the array-projects which have detected their tags.